rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 By default, only Addition questions are selected.
 Click in a check box by an operation name to include that operation in the mix of operations for the exercise set.

+!!! note
-NOTE: The settings for each operation are listed further down the options pane, but an operation name must be checked in order for that operation to be included in the mix of equations.
+    The settings for each operation are listed further down the options pane, but an operation name must be checked in order for that operation to be included in the mix of equations.

 Change the question orientation